ethanresnick/json-api/CONTRIBUTING.md

 ## Contributing code

 1. **Forking and Submitting PRs.** After you [fork the repository](https://help.github.com/articles/fork-a-repo/), please make your changes in a [new branch](https://help.github.com/articles/creating-a-pull-request/) and then submit a pull request.
-This is standard procedure and can all be done through the github website.
+This is standard procedure and can all be done through the GitHub website.

-2. **Compiling.** This library is written in ES6 (the newest version of Javascript), so it needs to be "compiled" to an earlier version of Javascript to run on Node.
-This can be done with the `make compile-dev-src` and `make compile-dev-test` commands, which watch the `/src` and `/test` folders respectively and recompile changed files to `/build`.
-There's also `make compile`, which recompiles the whole repository.
+2. **Compiling.** This library is written in TypeScript, so it needs to be "compiled" to JavaScript to run on Node.
+This can be done with the `npm run build` command.
+Note that this isn't needed if you just want to run the tests.

-3. **Running tests.** Just run `make test`.
-The tests are always runs using the files in `/build`, so make sure you've compiled your code.
-If you're running the tests repeatedly as you develop, the `make compile-dev-src` and `make compile-dev-test` commands mentioned above can really help.
+3. **Running tests.** Just run `npm test`.
+The [`ts-node`](https://github.com/TypeStrong/ts-node) tool will handle compilation from TypeScript to JavaScript on the fly.

-4. **Code style.** Once you’ve written your code, make sure that it complies with this repository’s style guidelines by running `make lint` from the project’s root directory and fixing any errors that show up.
+4. **Code style.** Once you’ve written your code, make sure that it complies with this repository’s style guidelines by running `npm run lint` from the project’s root directory and fixing any errors that show up.

 5. **Before you submit.** Before submitting your PR, make sure that all the tests still pass and that you've added tests (in the `/test` directory) to cover your new code.
 To keep this library reliable, I generally don't accept pull requests with missing or broken tests.